chenetteegeberg/cyber-security-course/h2_scene.md

-# a) Podcast Summary

-## Darknet Diaries Podcast: Synthetic Remittance from September 20, 2022
+# a) Darknet Diaries Podcast summary: Synthetic Remittance from September 20, 2022
 https://open.spotify.com/episode/5M4ghNl16ZA3Cnx41KWQRy?si=2ead39bbfa874caf
 *What do you get when you combine social engineering, email, crime, finance, and the money stream flowing through big tech?
 Evaldas Rimašauskas comes to mind.
 He combined all these to make his big move.
 A whale of a move.*

-**Who:** Evaldas Rimasauskas, a Lithuanian national.

-**When:** From 2012 – 2015; convicted in 2019.
+**Targets:**

-**Targets:** Facebook and Google, but main focus in the Podcast is on Facebook
+Facebook and Google, but main focus in the Podcast is on Facebook

+**What:**
-**What:** Sent fraudulent invoices, contracts, and letters to Google and Facebook employees, impersonating the real supplier stealing 98 million USD from Facebook and 23 million USD from Google
+Sent fraudulent invoices, contracts, and letters to Google and Facebook employees, impersonating the real supplier stealing 98 million USD from Facebook and 23 million USD from Google

+**When:**
+From 2012 – 2015

+**Who:**
+Evaldas Rimasauskas, a Lithuanian national.

+**Methods:**
-**Methods:** Social engineering, Business email comprimise (BEC), Forgery, Wire Fraud
+- Social engineering, Business email comprimise (BEC), Forgery, Wire Fraud

-### How it happened
+## How it happened
 - Evaldas and his team **Used social engineering** through **many contacts over a longer period of time** to collect bits and pieces of information, starting from making regular customer service calls asking innocent questions about how the company paid bills, for example by pretending to be publically known contractors, or contacting publically known contracters.
 - As they got more information, they could ude the information to get more information from people higher up in the chain, and so on and so on.
 - Over time, this gave them all **the needed knowledge** about the **internal processes and company structure** related to accounting and paying bills, and **identified the relevant people and their contact info** and developed their insight of the internal **social structures**